Back pain is one of the most common complaints we come across at Balance in Motion Physiotherapy in Bondi and also our Maquarie Street Physio clinic.

 We have a Real Time Ultrasound machine so people can literally see what their muscles are doing when they tense their core.
 We find it is a far quicker way to teach people how to use their core properly.
 You can identify exactly how to isolate your core muscles before training them to be strong and coordinated during movement and exercises.
 This often starts with a simple cue that turns on the deep core muscles without using the superficial ones and some very easy movements you can control in order to make sure the deep muscles are the ones that are doing the work.

-If you’re struggling with lower back pain and have been working hard on your core with no results (or even if you haven’t been working hard on your core and you’ve got a bad back), come and visit us and we’ll find the right solution for your back pain AND get your core working well!
+If you’re struggling with lower back pain and have been working hard on your core with no results (or even if you haven’t been working hard on your core and you’ve got a bad back), come and visit us at our Sydney City Physio or Bondi Physio clinics and we’ll find the right solution for your back pain AND get your core working well!
 02 93650004